ietf-wg-privacypass/base-drafts/CHARTER.md

 cryptographic ciphersuites and security parameterization for cryptographic agility.
-The cryptographic profile used by the protocol participants will be determined by the specific instantiation of the protocol, and it will be chosen ahead of time.
+The cryptographic profile used by the protocol participants will be determined by the specific instantiation of the protocol, and it will be fixed for the duration of an Issuer's committed keypair.
 We will work closely with the CFRG in determining acceptable cryptographic ciphersuites and parameters that satisfy the security and privacy properties of the protocol.
-The Working Group will specify a preliminary set of extensions, including Issuer-supplied metadata and alternative cryptographic instantiations that support public verifiability of Issued tokens, as well as any additional extensions that may arise in the future.
+The Working Group will specify a preliminary set of extensions, including Issuer-supplied metadata and cryptographic instantiations that additionally support public verifiability of Issued tokens, and may consider any additional extensions that arise in the future.
 Security and privacy properties of the protocol shall be well-documented.
 Formal analysis of the protocol will ensure that the security and privacy properties of the protocol are well-understood and well-documented.